-Please Note: King County Superior Court requires that certain ex parte matters be presented through the Clerk’s Office in writing, without oral argument.
-Please review the Ex Parte Motions and Hearings Manual, available on the Clerk’s Office Website, for specific information on related procedures.
+Please Note: King County Superior Court requires that certain ex parte matters be presented Ex Parte via the Clerk.
+Please review the Ex Parte via the Clerk website for information on related procedures.

 Sign up to receive important updates and information related to local rules, process improvements, application enhancements and more.

 Phone Number: (206) 477-2517.
 Due to the volume of inquiries, parties are strongly encouraged to contact us via email:

 - Inquires related to an emergency telephonic appearance and submission of motions for temporary/injunctive orders: SCExParteOrders@kingcounty.gov

 - Submissions of Pleadings (only as permitted): SCExParteOrders@kingcounty.gov

 Seattle, WA 98104

 |Maleng Regional Justice Center

 Inquiries regarding Ex Parte via the Clerk can be directed to 206-477-0848 (Seattle) or 206-477-3047 (Kent).
 Additional information may be found online on the Clerk's Ex Parte via the Clerk webpage.